SollyBunny/discord-bot/README.md

 ```
 As a reminder, the arg types are `dc.TEXT`, `dc.BIGTEXT`, `dc.INT`, `dc.NUM`, `dc.USER`, `dc.ROLE`, `dc.BOOL`, `dc.CHOICE`.
 There are also some extra items for certain arg types
 `dc.INT` / `dc.NUM` 2 more arguments `min` and `max` can be specified
-`dc.CHOICE`: another argument of a list must be specified with the different things this argument can be
+`dc.CHOICE`: another argument of an array must be specified with the different things this argument can be

 In the command function, `this` refers to the (message)[https://discord.js.org/#/docs/discord.js/main/class/Message], (interaction)[https://discord.js.org/#/docs/discord.js/main/class/CommandInteraction] object with some extras.
 These extras are: